SQream/sqream_docs/reference/cli/sqream_console.rst

    sqream-console> sqream editor --start access sqream statement editor through Chrome http://192.168.0.100:3000

-SQream DB is now listening on port 3108 for any incoming statements.
+SQreamDB is now listening on port 3108 for any incoming statements.

-A user can also access the web editor (running on port ``3000`` on the SQream DB machine) to connect and run queries.
+A user can also access the web editor (running on port ``3000`` on the SQreamDB machine) to connect and run queries.